susyhaga/CONTACT_BOOK_manager/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Open [http://localhost:4000](http://localhost:4000/contacts)) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.